The InTime Flow¶

-The flow’s starting point is an FPGA project created separately in an FPGA vendor tool.
+The flow's starting point is an FPGA project created separately in an FPGA vendor tool (Vivado/Qaurtus) or a generic build script such as a non-project mode script.

-When InTime generates strategies, it uses built-in knowledge that is optimized for each design.
-This knowledge leads to strategies with higher probabilities of improving the design’s performance in order to meet design goals.
-Figure 29 shows how this process works and how it becomes smarter and better at predicting strategies over time.
+When InTime generates strategies, it uses built-in knowledge that is optimized for the design.
+This knowledge leads to strategies with higher probabilities of improving the design's performance in order to meet design goals.
+Below shows how this process works and how it becomes smarter and better.

-The integrated flow diagram in Figure 30 shows how strategy generation ties into the tool flow, providing a clearer picture of how the full InTime flow works.
+The integrated flow diagram shows how strategy generation ties into the tool flow, providing a clearer picture of how the full InTime flow works.

-Once all strategy outcomes have been evaluated InTime determines if the design goal and targets have been met.
+Once all strategy results have been evaluated, InTime determines if the design goal and targets have been met.
 If so, InTime has succeeded.
-If not, a next iteration of the flow can be started using the best result of the previous iteration as the basis (referred to as the parent revision throughout the documentation) upon which subsequent strategies will be generated.
+If not, a next iteration of the flow will be started using the best result of the previous iteration as the basis (referred to as the parent revision throughout the documentation).